🧭 Latest Updates (Dec 2025)

 Summary:

-- Integrates insights from HCI, cognitive psychology, and AI ethics to design safer, more resilient human–AI systems.
+- Provides design patterns for safer, more resilient human–AI systems.

 Preprint: https://doi.org/10.5281/zenodo.17049235